Outpatient Amplified Musculoskeletal Pain Syndrome (AMPS) Treatment

 The majority of children seen the Center for Amplified Musculoskeletal Pain Syndrome will begin treatment with outpatient services with follow-up in our pain clinic every 3-4 months.

-If your child is not making adequate functional progress over time, we may recommend treatment in our therapeutic hospital treatment program.
+If your child with amplified musculoskeletal pain syndrome (AMPS) is not making adequate functional progress over time, we may recommend treatment in our therapeutic hospital treatment program.

 Outpatient treatment for amplified musculoskeletal pain syndrome includes: